rome/tools/crates/rome_analyze/CONTRIBUTING.md

    ```

    While implementing the diagnostic, please keep [Rome's technical principals](https://rome.tools/#technical) in mind.
-   This function is called of every signal emitted by the `run` function, and it may return
+   This function is called for every signal emitted by the `run` function, and it may return
    zero or one diagnostic.

 6. Implement the optional `action` function, if we are able to provide automatic code fix to the rule: